School of Labor and Employment RelationsView CV

 BA Psychology and BS Education, De La Salle University

-Prior to moving to the United States, Dr. Simon Restubog held academic positions at the Australian National University, University of New South Wales and the University of Queensland in Australia.
+Prior to moving to the United States, I have held academics positions at the Australian National University, University of New South Wales and the University of Queensland in Australia.

 My program of research focuses on three streams: employment relationships, the dark side of human behavior in organizations and career development.